TUPM96/xe_tham_do/ros2_ws/src/libs/xtensor/docs/source/adaptor.rst

 Adapting C-style arrays
 -----------------------

-*xtensor* provides two ways for adapting a C-style array; the first one does not take the ownership of the array:
+`xtensor` provides two ways for adapting a C-style array; the first one does not take the ownership of the array:

 .. code::

     #include <cstddef>
-    #include <xtensor/containers/xadapt.hpp>
+    #include <xtensor/xadapt.hpp>

     void compute(double* data, std::size_t size)
     {